Analyzing Barrick Gold's Unusual Options Activity | Benzinga

 Analyzing Barrick Gold's Unusual Options Activity

-Shares of Barrick Gold (NYSE:GOLD) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $20.8.
+On Monday, shares of Barrick Gold (NYSE:GOLD) saw unusual options activity.
+After the option alert, the stock price moved down to $20.48.

 - Sentiment: BEARISH